 Gun violence is affecting us all.
-So is global warming.
-They’re kind of tied together.
+So is global warming and so is the pandemic.
+They’re connected and so are we, but of course it affects those of us who are not of the dominant culture and/or without wealth.
 We are literally in one huge hot mess, and as the heat rises, so does the heat of anger and violence around the world.

-My son Quinn died by gun violence in 2016.
+My son Quinn died by gun violence on January 31st, 2016.
 5 people were shot that night.
 2 died, including my son.
 The reason?
 Some gang member thought one of my son’s friends was weird when he asked him for directions.

 The problem with gun violence is, the impact reaches far more people than you know.
 What about the PTSD?
 The chronic pain?
 The unexpressed grief that sits in your body like a bomb waiting to go off.
 How about the jury members?
 The judges?
 The court reporters?
 The friends and loved ones who attend court with the survivors.
-The economy is drastically affected too.
+The economy is affected too.
 I was unable to work, went bankrupt and am still unable to work full-time.
 My business crashed and I’ve had to slowly rebuild it.
-If you’re an empath or highly sensitive person, it’s hitting you harder than most because you feel what the world is going through.
+If you’re an empath or highly sensitive person, or you live with any of the “isms,” it’s hitting you harder than most because you feel what the world is going through.

-The grief from gun violence never ends.
+The grief from gun violence and child loss never ends.
 The healing has to be ongoing, or the lives of the living are stolen too.

 There’s the barrage of the media, which is how I found out everything, at least until the murder pre-trial began.
 Then I saw and heard details that no mother should ever have to witness.
 But if I hadn’t gone to court, I would’ve felt just as traumatized by not knowing, and then once again hearing about it all in the media.
-With our missing and murdered Indigenous women and 2-spirited people, sometimes there is zero closure, with murderers running free and loved ones permanently missing or turned into “cold cases.”
+For the families of missing and murdered Indigenous women and 2-spirited people, sometimes there is zero closure, with murderers running free and loved ones permanently missing or turned into “cold cases.”
 Not that there is really ever true closure.

 Well-meaning people want us to “move on with our lives”.
 They’re often horrified by us going to court to sit in the courtroom with the “Accused,” or they don’t get why we don’t want to.
 They don’t get what it’s like to have to live with this kind of pain and all the questions.

-I know survivors of homicide loss and gun violence who have said if not for their grandchildren, they would commit suicide because the pain of living without their child who was murdered is that deep.
+I know survivors of homicide loss and gun violence who have said if not for their grandchildren, they would die by suicide because the pain of living without their child who was murdered is that deep.

 So what can we do?
 Thoughts and prayers are helpful – I’ve appreciated all of that – but it’s not enough.
 Even the services available here in Canada for us, while helpful, are not enough.